Many of life’s failures are people who did not realize how close they were to success when they gave up.”

 Often it takes getting help from outside our own spinning brains.
 If it feels too hard and it’s staying stuck, it’s time to get help.
 That’s how you know it’s time.
 It’s not a failure, it’s a blessing that you are hearing the signal.

-Special thanks to a friend for posting the Edison quote on Facebook and inspiring me in an uninspired moment.
-That in turn inspired me to write this post.
+Special thanks to a friend for posting the Edison quote online which inspired me in an uninspired moment.
+That, in turn, inspired me to write this post.

 For me, I talk things out with my coach to help stop the spinning mind and find my way on the “map” again.
 It humbles me how much I can get lost on my own and unable to see the shore.
 I love providing that clarifying support as a coach for others.

 Oh but the challenge of letting in support?
 I know that one.
 I wrote about it here: